KarolBedkowski/webmon/README.rst

   Remove white spaces from beginning and ending of each line; remove blank lines

+`compact`
+  Remove white spaces from ending of each line; remove doubled blank lines

 `get-elements-by-xpath`
   Find all elements in html/xml by xpath defined in parameter `xpath`.